86challenge/rules/rules.typ

 + #heading[Touring Class]
   _Allows significant modification freedom, with a balance of performance handicap based on Modification Points.
 Participants are eligible for GT Radial Tire Contingency._

-  + Drivers are allotted 10 #link(<mods>)[Modification Points]
+  + Drivers are allotted 10 #link(<mods>)[Modification Points].
-  + Maximum tire section width: 255 mm
+  + Maximum tire section width is 255 mm.
-  + Minimum weight is 2750 lbs without driver and with a full tank of gas
+  + Minimum weight is 2750 lbs without driver and with a full tank of gas.
   + Event standings will be determined by _Adjusted Track Time_, as defined below:
     #highlight($
       italic("Adjustment Factor") =